ASU students talking on campus

 • Transfer students who have earned an associate degree or higher from a regionally accredited higher education institution must have a minimum 2.00 cumulative GPA (for Arizona residents) or 2.50 cumulative GPA (for nonresidents).

-Some majors have higher admission requirements.
+Some degree programs have higher admission requirements, including programs in businessengineeringjournalism, and nursing.
 To find the requirements for your specific program, please visit ASU’s Degree Search.

 “A” = 4.00; ASU accepts college-level courses in which you have earned a “C-” or better.